The postponement of the Tokyo 2020 Olympic Games to the summer of 2021 is the biggest sports story of the Covid-19 global pandemic.

-Swimming Canada has said that the Olympic Trials will still take place at the Toronto Pan Am Sports Centre but will now be held April 7-11, 2021.
+The Canadian Olympic Trials will still take place at the Toronto Pan Am Sports Centre but will now be held May 24-28, 2021.
 In December 2020, Swimming Canada announced that the Trials would be held as an invitational event, with a maximum of 20 entries per Olympic event.
 This decision was made following a review of scenarios that would “allow for sufficient physical distancing and other risk mitigating protocols”.
 The planned format for each event is a timed final over two 10-lane heats.

 For open water swimming, it was announced in December 2020 that the national trials planned for April 17-18, 2021 in the Cayman Islands would be cancelled.
-Instead, the Canadian entries for the Olympic qualifier, where swimmers will aim to earn their own tickets to Tokyo 2020, will be determined at the pool Trials.
-The FINA Olympic Marathon Swim World Qualifier will take place May 29-30, 2021 in Fukuoka, Japan.
+Instead, the Canadian entries for the Olympic qualifier, where swimmers will aim to earn their own tickets to Tokyo 2020, will be determined using the unexpected circumstances clause of Swimming Canada’s selection criteria.
+The FINA Olympic Marathon Swim World Qualifier will take place June 19-20, 2021 in Setubal, Portugal.

-The ATP and WTA singles and doubles rankings on June 7, 2021 – immediately following the French Open – will determine the majority of qualified athletes.
+The ATP and WTA singles and doubles rankings on June 7, 2021 will determine the majority of qualified athletes.
 That includes 56 entries in each singles event (with a maximum of four per NOC per gender) and 31 entries in the men’s and women’s doubles events (with a maximum of two teams per NOC per gender).
 The mixed doubles field will be determined on-site in Tokyo, based on the rankings of players already qualified in the other events.